 U.S. To Americans: 'Do Not Travel To China,' As Coronavirus Infections Surpass SARS

-The State Department has issued its most serious travel advisory warning Americans not to visit China, after the World Health Organization declared the Wuhan coronavirus to be a global health emergency.
-The virus is now confirmed to have spread to at least 22 countries, and more than 200 people have died from the illness in China.
+The U.S. State Department is warning Americans not to travel to China, issuing its most serious travel advisory one day after the World Health Organization declared the Wuhan coronavirus to be a global health emergency.
+The virus has spread to at least 22 countries, and more than 200 people in China have died.

-U.S. citizens who are already in China "should consider departing using commercial means," the State Department said Thursday night.
-The U.S. advisory for China now stands at "Level 4: Do Not Travel" — the same category it uses for hotspots such as Yemen, Libya and South Sudan.
+Americans who are already in China "should consider departing using commercial means," the State Department said Thursday night.
+The advisory for China now stands at "Level 4: Do Not Travel" — the same category the U.S. uses for hotspots such as Yemen, Libya and South Sudan.

-A number of other countries are issuing similar travel warnings to their citizens, although many are focusing on Wuhan's Hubei province rather than the entire Chinese mainland.
+A number of other countries have issued similar travel warnings to their citizens, though many are focusing on Wuhan's Hubei province, where most of the cases have occurred, rather than the entire Chinese mainland.

-On Friday, Singapore announced that all foreign nationals who traveled to China within the past 14 days "will not be allowed entry" or transit through the island nation, which has 16 confirmed coronavirus cases.
+Singapore, for example, announced Friday that all foreign nationals who traveled to China within the past 14 days "will not be allowed entry" or transit through the island nation, which has 16 confirmed coronavirus cases.

 Singapore's government also says anyone holding a Chinese passport won't be given a visa to enter the country unless they can prove they haven't recently been to China.